dispatchrun/timecraft/README.md

 **Timecraft** is a software runtime that executes WebAssembly modules with sandboxing, task orchestration, and time travel capabilities.

+The development of distributed systems comes with many challenges, and satisfying the instrumentation, scale, or security requirements add up to the difficulty.
+By combining a sandbox, a task orchestrator and a time machine in a software runtime, **Timecraft** intends to bring the tools and structure to help developers on their journey to construct, test, and operate such systems.

 [configuring]: https://github.com/stealthrocket/timecraft/wiki/Configuring-Timecraft
 [installing]:  https://github.com/stealthrocket/timecraft/wiki/Installing-Timecraft
 [preparing]:   https://github.com/stealthrocket/timecraft/wiki#preparing-your-application